-Here’s a diagram illustration I did for an inspirational article how we should make smart decisions.
+Here’s a diagram illustration I did for an inspirational article about how we should make smart decisions.

-A few weeks ago I was designing slides for an interesting motivational speech, where I had to illustrating business model.
+A few weeks ago I was designing slides for an interesting motivational speech, where I had to illustrate the business model.